-2DF(BP): A Two Degrees of Freedom ERP and Business Processes project ing both the business processes and the ERP system, it is usually the business process change that is in the driving seat.
+2DF(BP): A Two Degrees of Freedom ERP and Business Processes Project

 Our earlier classification of all ERP projects into one of four categories according to the Degrees of Freedom Framework does not allow for relative importance between the axes.
-In practice, if your business objective and the business benefits come from chang-
+In practice, if your business objective and the business benefits come from changing both the business processes and the ERP system, it is usually the business process change that is in the driving seat.
+In practice, if your business objective and the business benefits come from changing both the business processes and the ERP system, it is usually the business process change that is in the driving seat.